 When fat-free mass is considered, men are 40% heavier and have 60% more total lean muscle mass than women.
 Men have 80% greater arm muscle mass and 50% more lower-body muscle mass.
 Men have about 90% greater upper-body strength and about 65% greater lower-body strength: the average man is stronger than 99.9% of women.
 In terms of anaerobic power, men have over 45% higher vertical leap and over 25% faster sprint times.
 These differences in physique are in large part due to sex differences in muscle fiber distribution and muscle cross-sectional area.
 Sex differences in anaerobic sprint speeds are not narrowing and some data suggest that the gap may have widened in the last decade.

 It should be noted that muscles are ‘organic armour’ reinforcing the integrity of the body frame as a whole: the male body frame is therefore more robust and resilient than the female body frame.
 The combined effects of greater strength and body frame resilience translates into a massive physical advantage in favour of males in military, industrial and other relevant domains.

 The differential system demands contribute to differences in posture, gait, muscle activity and kinematics between men and women.

-The full range of sex differences in physical prowess go beyond strength and speed, into the realm of psychomotor abilities.
+Sex differences in physical prowess extend into the realm of psychomotor abilities.
 Psychomotor abilities refer to skills that arise from brain–body coordination.
 These are generally classified into two categories: gross motor skills and fine motor skills.